The Biggest Purchase of Your Life Deserves a Certified Master Inspector®

 • Missing GFCI protection in wet areas

-• Undersized panels for modern electrical loads
+• Undersized panels for modern loads

 • Clay soil settlement & lateral movement